 What it got wrong: Unclear mobile navigation

-Mobile sites pose a design challenge: you want to provide all the navigation options and information a visitor needs without cluttering the interface.
+In just the second quarter of 2022, mobile traffic constituted nearly 59% of global web traffic.
+Therefore, having an easy-to-digest mobile site is a necessity.
+However, these sites pose a design challenge: you want to provide all the navigation options and information a visitor needs without cluttering the interface.
 Madewell's mobile site doesn't quite strike this balance.
-It's clean and sleek, but it's missing some key features that affect the user journey.
+It's clean and sleek but missing some essential features that negatively impact the user journey.

 For example, say you log in and want to change your password.
 You'd click the yellow user icon and see this fly-out menu.
 You might understand that you can click "My Orders," "My Favorites," or "Sign Out," but these won't provide an option to change your password.
-To get to account details to then change your password, you have to click the "HI, [NAME]."
+To update your password, click the "HI, [NAME]."
 This unclear navigation label will likely prevent some customers from completing this user flow and being able to change their password, which is a big pain point and security risk.

 6. Paper Source